neub/wr-nic/doc/wr-nic.md

 ----------------------------
 The `WRPC (White Rabbit PTP Core)` block is the HDL block that makes possible the White-Rabbit timing functionalities on the White-Rabbit nodes.
 It is a black-box standalone WR-PTP protocol core, incorporating a CPU LM32, WR MAC and PLLs.
 It could be configure to work on 3 different operations modes:

-* Grandmaster: WRPC locks to an external 10 MHz and PPS signal provided for instance from a Cesium clock / GPS.
+* `Grandmaster`: WRPC locks to an external 10 MHz and PPS signal provided for instance from a Cesium clock / GPS.
 This signals are provided from the channel 4 (PPS) and channel 5 (10 MHz) lemo connectors of the DIO card.

-* Master: the systems uses the VCO oscillators of the SPEC board basically on a free running modes.
+* `Master`: the systems uses the VCO oscillators of the SPEC board basically on a free running modes.

-* Slaves: The clock information is recovered from the Ethernet connections and the local clock uses the DDMTD method to follow the external clock.
+* `Slaves`: The clock information is recovered from the Ethernet connections and the local clock uses the DDMTD method to follow the external clock.

 In this project, WRPC provides the timing information used for accurate output generation and input time stamping of the DIO signals.
 Note that this data is provided with an accuracy of 8 ns.